BinariesGoalls/Udacity-Data-Engineering-Nanodegree/README.md

 You can find my demos and exercices related to this course [here](./Demos%20and%20Exercises/Data%20Modeling).

-Project 1: Data Modeling with Postgres can be found [here](./Project%201%20Data%20Modeling%20With%20PostgreSQL).
+The first project can be found here [Project 1: Data Modeling with Postgres](./Project%201%20Data%20Modeling%20With%20PostgreSQL).

 <!-- CONTACT -->